<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 This is the one everyone knows.
 When you think of retail loss, shoplifting is probably the first thing that comes to mind.
 External theft covers any instance where a customer or outside individual intentionally steals, damages, or commits fraud.
 This ranges from a single person pocketing an item to more sophisticated organized retail crime rings that steal in bulk to resell goods.
 While it's a highly visible problem, it's important to remember that it's only one piece of the puzzle.
 Focusing all your efforts here means you might miss other, sometimes larger, sources of loss happening right under your nose.

-Internal Theft and Employee Fraud
+Addressing Employee Theft and Fraud

 It’s an uncomfortable truth, but theft by employees is a major contributor to retail shrink.
 In fact, some studies show internal theft can account for nearly 29% of all retail losses.
 Because your team has consistent access to merchandise, cash registers, and stockrooms, the opportunities for theft are much greater.
 This can range from an employee taking products home to more complex schemes like processing fraudulent returns for cash.
 It often happens over a longer period and can be harder to detect than a one-off shoplifting event, causing significant financial damage before it’s ever discovered.
 Building a culture of trust and accountability is your first line of defense.